9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

 As it's hard to know what exercise is good for lower back pain.

 And this is where lots of people fall down.

 Because they put off taking part in activities as they are scared that they'll cause themselves even more damage.

-Because when we're in pain it can seem crazy to even think about exercising.
+Because when you're in pain it can seem crazy to even think about running around exercising.